 The average homeowner does not know what a legal rider is and how it can affect their insurance policies.
 A rider is a type of homeowner’s policy addition that extends your coverage to include more situations and perils than a standard policy.
 When you file for homeowners’ insurance, you can add various riders to your policy to cover all manner of potential catastrophes that befall your home.

-You can buy a rider to extend your coverage to replacement costs for some expensive valuables (many people buy riders to cover the full cost to replace jewelry, musical instruments, or collectibles).
-You can buy a rider to include coverage for other types of damage as well.
+You can buy a rider to extend your coverage to replacement costs for some expensive valuables (many people buy riders to cover the total cost to replace the jewelry, musical instruments, or collectibles).
+Additionally, you can buy a rider to include coverage for other types of damage as well, including storm damage.

 Can A Rider Help Cover the Sewer Damages?